|

 No

-commercial enterprise; specific product; or for-profit fraternal,
+commercial enterprise; specific product; or for-profit

-sectarian, political, service or charitable organizations shall be
+fraternal, sectarian, political, service or charitable

 -